Analysis | Trump’s impeachment defense centers on both having and eating cake

 They know all of this.
 You know how they know this?
 One thing that is not done in a criminal trial is that lawyers don’t sit down and chat with jurors to figure out what evidence should be presented.
 But on Thursday, that’s what Trump’s defense team did with several of the Republicans who will vote on Trump’s fate.

 Do this in a courtroom, and you’ve got a mistrial, not to mention some likely censure of the attorneys.
 But this isn’t really courtroom.
 It’s politics.
 Those GOP senators — Ted Cruz (Tex.), Lindsey Graham (S.C.) and Mike Lee (Utah) — signed an oath to be impartial in the trial that this meeting certainly seems to undercut.
-But they’re not normal juror, s and this isn’t a normal trial, so the repercussions are political.
+But they’re not normal jurors, and this isn’t a normal trial, so the repercussions are political.

 Trump’s critics have seized on the meeting just as energetically as his allies latched on to things like “due process.”
 They’re using the expectation that things will run with the same sort of impartiality of a criminal trial to cast those senators and the defense team as unethical.
 But their criticisms hit the same shoals as their opponents': That’s not really how any of this works.